RiTomasBjornfot/gripen2/README.md

 # Gripen
 This is the demonstator software for the Gripen project.
+The demonstator shall show measurements of acceleration data from two acceleration sensors and one tempurature sensor connected to a PC and Raspberry Pi 4.

+# Functional SW requirements
+ * It can read data from a BLE unit (type?) via its notification functionallity.
+ * It can calculate data to physical values.
+ * It can do a live plot of the data.
+ * It can save data to file.
+ * It can upload data to a server.
+ * It has a client that can plot as data as x = time  y = values for each BLE unit.

+# Non-functional SW requirements
+ * The SW package has a basic description.
-The goal is to measure acceleration data from two bluetooth connected devices and tempurature from one device.
-The software shall work "out of box" with basic computer knowlage.
-Features can be set only by editing a text file (see __Features__).
+ * The SW can be run "out of box" with basic computer knowlage.
+ * All essential SW features can be set by editing a text file (see __Features__).
+ * The SW has sufficient performance to grab all data from BLE unit when installed on a RPi 4 (approx 90 values each 0.03 s).
+ * The SW has sufficient performance to perform live plotting of the mean values per package without delaying the grabbing.

 # Limitations
 The system is not a real time system.
 Therefore there may be some time difference between the actual event and displaying of the event.
 Also, the plotting feature may skip some values to prioritize synchronisation over accuracy.